Sylbris/Catch_the_pokemon/README.md

 ![alt text](https://i.ibb.co/FVTPqF9/leonardo.jpg)

 I choose a Hashmap since its cost efficient regarding insertion and deletion (O(1)).
+The second part is a dynamic game in which i go extensively about in the Wikipages.

 # Methods
 | DWGraph_DS  | Use | Run time |